 Hugging the Adriatic Sea on the western edge of the Balkan Peninsula, Croatia sits at a rare intersection.
 Here, unspoiled geography meets ancient, but living, culture.
+It's no wonder that traveling to Croatia is on the top of many adventure seekers lists.

 Mountains run along a coastline guarded by over one thousand islands.
 Repurposed palaces and millennia-old Roman street plans anchor urban centers.
 Hillsides are laced with terraced vineyards and olive groves, their harvests to be paired with boat-to-table seafood hauled in by fishermen in skiffs.
 And lakes and rivers crisscross the landscape, connecting pristine national parks.